 Iraq began offensive PSYOP program developing leaflets and a radio program which started broadcasting through it's National Radio and other relays in early August 1990 shortly after the arrival of the 82nd Airborne Division.
 The broadcast schedules were fairly consistent starting daily between 6:00 PM and 7:00 PM and continuing to as late as 3:00 AM or 5:00 AM.
 The radio shows were taped and about two hours in length.
 The shows were replayed multiple times during the day in the hopes of getting their message to the largest possible target audience.
 Before each show signed off the announcer would inform the listeners specifically what time the next broadcast would be aired.
 This notification became more important with the initiation of the air campaign as transmissions became more irregular.

-The radio personalities were a youthful sounding woman dubbed Baghdad Betty and a male voice which was quickly nicknamed Iraqi Jack.
 In keeping with the traditions of Tokyo Rose, Axis Sally, and Hanoi Hanna, Iraq started its blend of music, news and propaganda when the U.S. military buildup began shortly after Iraq invaded Kuwait on August 2nd, 1990.
 Baghdad Betty began broadcasting morale busting messages in English to allied troops in Saudi Arabia in early September 1990, Baghdad Betty's broadcasts were more frequent than those by Iraqi Jack.

 Even before the fighting began, U.S. soldiers were subjected to radio reports from Baghdad Betty's Voice of Peace and other radio announcers such as Iraqi Jack trying to convince them that their cause was unjust, that their wives and girlfriends had abandoned them, and that their own comrades were drunks, drug addicts and rapists.
 These daily broadcast on AM frequency 1190 opened with: